arridoarfiadi/DC_Mobile/README.md

-# DCMobileProject
+# DC_Mobile
+##Developer: Arrido Arfiadi

-iOS Application made by Arrido Arfiadi for UWB Diversity Center (Unofficial)
+iOS Application for UWB Diversity Center
+-Acts as personal platform to learn about iOS development as well as a prototype for potential future release

 Pods installed (Cocoapods):
 * Facebook SDK